-Nathalie Anderson -- who teaches courses in Victorian, Modern, and Contemporary Poetry and directs the Program in Creative Writing for the Department of English Literature -- is also a poet and librettist.
-Her first book, Following Fred Astaire, won the 1998 Washington Prize from The Word Works; her second, Crawlers, won the 2005 McGovern Prize from Ashland Poetry Press; and her third, Quiver, was published in 2011 by Penstroke Press: and her fourth, Stain, was selected for the Hilary Tham Series at The Word Works by Eduardo Corral and published by them in 2017.
+Nathalie Anderson -- who teaches courses in Victorian, Modern, and Contemporary Poetry and directs the Program in Creative Writing as the Alexander Griswold Cummins Professor of English Literature -- is also an award-winning poet and accomplished librettist.
+Her first book, Following Fred Astaire, won the 1998 Washington Prize from The Word Works; her second, Crawlers, won the 2005 McGovern Prize from Ashland Poetry Press; her third, Quiver, was published in 2011 by Penstroke Press: and her fourth, Stain, was selected for the Hilary Tham Series at The Word Works by Eduardo Corral and published by them in 2017.
 Her chapbook Held and Firmly Bound – a poetic exploration of a debt between the races in pre-Civil War Charleston SC -- was published by Muddy Ford Press in 2017, as well.

-She has authored libretti for three operas – The Black Swan; Sukey in the Dark; and an operatic version of Arthur Conan Doyle’s A Scandal in Bohemia; and a children’s opera, The Royal Singer – all in collaboration with the composer Thomas Whitman.
+Professor Anderson has authored libretti for four operas – The Black Swan; Sukey in the Dark; an operatic version of Arthur Conan Doyle’s A Scandal in Bohemia; and a children’s opera, The Royal Singer – all in collaboration with the composer Thomas Whitman.
 The first three of these operas were produced by Orchestra 2001; The Royal Singer was staged by Swarthmore students as part of a course in opera production.

 A 1993 Pew Fellow, Nathalie Anderson has served also as Writer in Residence at the Rosenbach Museum and Library, and as an officer (Arts Representative, President of the Southern Regional organization) of the American Conference for Irish Studies.